-An increasing focus on the cost of investing and disillusionment with the performance of active managers, plus greater choice, have buoyed the popularity of exchange traded funds (ETFs).
+An increasing focus on the cost of investing and disillusionment with the performance of active managers, plus greater choice, have buoyed the popularity of exchange-traded funds (ETFs).

-Below our beginner’s guide runs through the basics that investors need to get to grips with.
+Our beginner’s guide runs through the basics that investors need to get to grips with.

 What are ETFs?